Skip to contents

 country

-<chr> 2-character country abbreviation.
-Can be the only input, as long as it is not US.
+<chr> Country abbreviation.
+Can be the only input if it is not "US".

 Value